Do-sensei/MLCL_2023/3_headgear/Assignment_classification/README.md

 3. Install the required packages.

-4. Modify the `configs.yaml` file according to your paths for training, validation, and test datasets, as well as model saving path and training parameters.
+4. Modify the [`./configs/configs.yaml`](./configs/configs.yaml) file according to your paths for training, validation, and test datasets, as well as model saving path and training parameters.

-5. Run `python training.py` to train the model.
-The trained model will be saved to the path specified in `configs.yaml`.
+5. Run `~$ python3 training.py` to train the model.
+The trained model will be saved to the path specified in [`./configs/configs.yaml`](./configs/configs.yaml).

-6. Run `test.py` to test the model on your test data.
+6. Run `~$ python3 test.py` to test the model on your test data.
 The test accuracy and F1 score will be printed on the console.

 ## Data